UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 # 3. Kaleidoscope: Generating LLVM IR
 This chapter focuses on the basics of transforming the ANTLR parse tree into LLVM IR.
 The general goal is to parse Kaleidoscope source code to generate a [BitcodeModule](xref:Llvm.NET.BitcodeModule) representing the source as LLVM IR.

 ## Basic code flow
 The entry point for the application is the standard Main() function.
 This implementation is generally the same for most of the remaining chapters.
 Chapter specific topics will cover any particular variations relevant to the changes for that chapter, if any are needed.

 The Main function starts out by calling WaitForDebugger().
-This is a useful utility that doesn't do anything in a release build, but in debug builds will check for an attached debugger and if none is found it will wait for one.
+This is a useful utility that doesn't do anything in a release build, but in debug builds will check for an attached debugger and, if none is found, it will wait for one.
 This works around a missing feature of the .NET Standard C# project system that does not support launching mixed native+managed debugging.
 When you need to go all the way into debugging the LLVM code, you can launch the debug version of the app without debugging, then attach to it and select native and managed debugging.
 (Hopefully this feature will be restored to these projects in the future so this rather hacky trick isn't needed...)

 ### Initializing Llvm.NET
 The underlying LLVM library requires initialization for it's internal data, furthermore Llvm.NET must load the actual underlying DLL specific to the current system architecture.
 Thus, the library as a whole requires initialization.

 ```C#
 using static Llvm.NET.StaticState;